Expand in Greater Phoenix

 Mayo/ASU MedTech Accelerator

-The MedTech Accelerator, a flagship program of the Mayo Clinic and ASU Alliance for Health Care, provides early-stage medical device and health care technology companies with an entrepreneurial curriculum and personalized business development plans to accelerate go-to-market and investment possibilities.
+The MedTech Accelerator, a flagship program of the Mayo Clinic and ASU Alliance for Health Care, provides early-stage medical device and healthcare technology companies with an entrepreneurial curriculum and personalized business development plans to accelerate go-to-market and investment possibilities.

 Greater Phoenix has a wide variety of networks, accelerators, incubators and funding challenges of which startups can take advantage.